-In this awful dilemma I was inspired with a lucky thought, which I at once proceeded to put into execution.
+In this awful dilemma I was inspired with a lucky thought, which I at once proceeded summons.
+As I was sitting with my back to put into execution.
 Resuming my old position I lay perfectly still, and soon the vultures again returned, and flocked round me.
 Awaiting a favorable opportunity, I made a grab at one of the largest as he hovered menacingly not more than a foot directly above me, and was successful in catching hold of him by the legs.
-He struggled terribly and pecked viciously at my wrists with the result that you have seen; but I stuck to him with both hands, like leaped into the air.
+He strugleaped into the air.